wrjodjana/obsidian-vault/noshbox.md

 - caos hot pot
 	- chowbus POS system
 	- asked how users are going to pay for the mystery box like the entire process
-	- asked about how customers are going to grow on the
+	- asked about how customers are going to grow on the platform
+	-